 Cappadocia

-Summer is not the best season to visit Cappadocia, despite how crowded it is.
-Cappadocia’s arid climate makes it difficult to get respite from the sun.
-Due to the lack of cloud cover, the high temperatures, and the lack of breeze, sunburns and other skin problems are common among the visiting public.
+Although summer may be crowded, it is not the optimal season to visit Cappadocia.
+The arid climate makes it challenging to find respite from the sun, and the lack of cloud cover, high temperatures, and absence of breeze often lead to sunburns and other skin issues among visitors.

 • Hot Air Balloon